Used Vehicle Value Index

-Rental risk pricing strengthens.
-The average price for rental risk units sold at auction in June was up 7% year-over-year.
-Rental risk prices were down 1% compared to May.
-Average mileage for rental risk units in June (at 42,700 miles) was up 5% compared to a year ago but down 1% month-over-month.
+Rental risk pricing decreases.
+The average price for rental risk units sold at auction in the first 15 days of June was up 8% year-over-year.
+Rental risk prices were down 3% compared to May.
+Average mileage for rental risk units in the first half of June (at 87,000 miles) was up 100% compared to a year ago but down 1% month-over-month.